-At SIHH 2011, the renowned Swiss watch Manufacture presented a number of great watches, but the list would not be complete without the tasteful Piaget Altiplano (Ref.
+At SIHH 2011, a major industry event that took place just over a month ago, the renowned Swiss watch Manufacture presented a number of great ultra-thin watches, but the list would not be complete without the tasteful Piaget Altiplano (Ref.
 G0A36118) ladies wristwatch in rose gold and diamonds.

 Style-wise, the new model is easily recognizable: it takes just a quick glance to notice the signature baton-shaped hands and hour markers, as well at the blade-thin profile of the watch.

 Piaget is well-known for its expertise in developing and manufacturing ultra-thin movements and the still-fresh Caliber 838P hand-wound movement that was revealed last year at SIHH 2010 event is no exception here.
 Being only 2.50 mm thick, the movement still stores enough energy for the watch to function for at least 62 hours after being fully wound.
 Its tinfoil-thin bridges are bevelled and even decorated with circular Cotes de Geneve motif.
 The mainplate, which is, too, almost paper-thin, is circular-grained: also a very nice and tasteful touch.